aaronschick/TimeTrip/SPAN_RENDERING.md

 3. Zoom into a narrower range
 4. Verify those events become spans again

+### Test Span Toggle

+1. Click "Spans: On" button → should change to "Spans: Off"
+2. Timeline should reload showing all events as points (no spans)
+3. Click again → should re-enable spans
+4. Verify events with duration appear as spans when enabled

 ### Test Existing Features

 - Click spans → shows event details ✓